pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 MAAS will run on just about any modern hardware configuration, even a development laptop.
 If you're not sure whether your target server will handle MAAS, [you can always double-check](/t/maas-installation-reference/6233).
 [/note]

+[note]
+**IMPORTANT**: If you're having trouble accessing your MAAS, double-check your URL.
+It should be of the form `http://nn.nn.nn.nn:5240/MAAS`, where `nn.nn...` is the IP address.
+Note that this is `http` and not `https`.  **ALSO** check whether the IP of your MAAS host may have changed, e.g., due to the MAAS host using a DHCP lease.
+If the MAAS host's IP changes for any reason, you will need to re-initialise MAAS to pick up the new IP address.
+[/note]

 [tabs]
 [tab version="v3.3 Beta 1 Snap"]
 [note]